Harmonic Loss Trains Interpretable AI Models: Algorithmic Experiments

-\emph{(2) Modular addition:} Harmonic MLPs consistently recover a purely 2D circular representation in almost all runs, whereas the standard MLP often fails to identify the circular structure.
-While the harmonic transformer has a similar success rate to the standard transformer in constructing circles, the explained variance captured by the first two principal components is generally much higher, indicating that harmonic models discover more compact representations with fewer uninterpretable components.
+2. \textbf{Modular Addition}: Harmonic MLPs consistently recover a perfect 2D circular representation in almost all runs, whereas tstandard MLPs often fail to do so.
+Harmonic transformer has a similar success rate to the standard transformer in constructing circles, but the explained variance captured by the first two principal components is generally much higher, indicating that harmonic models discover more compact representations with fewer uninterpretable components.

-\emph{(3) Equivalence classes:} Both standard and harmonic models are able to identify the underlying groups with high variance.
-However, we note that standard models' representation tends to be more ``elongated", or not \emph{completely} grouped, compared to its harmonic counterpart.
+3. \textbf{Equivalence Classes}: While both standard and harmonic models are able to identify the underlying groups, standard models' representation tends to be more ``elongated", or not \emph{completely} grouped, compared to its harmonic counterpart.
 This could be attributed to the fact that cross-entropy loss does not have an incentive to reduce irrelevant variations to zero.

-\emph{(4) Genealogy learning:} Harmonic MLP is the only model that successfully recovers the underlying tree representation.
+4. \textbf{Genealogy Learning}: Only Harmonic MLP recovers the underlying tree representation.

-\emph{(5) Permutation composition:} The harmonic MLP generally produces better-separated clusters.
+5. \textbf{Permutation Composition}: Harmonic MLP generally produces better-separated clusters.
 A particularly clean representation that appears multiple times contains 6 clusters of 4 permutations, where each cluster is a coset of the subgroup $\langle e, (12)(34), (13)(24), (14)(23)\rangle$ or one of its conjugates.
 In the harmonic transformer, permutations commonly organize into 4 clusters that are cosets of $\langle e, (13),(14),(34), (134), (143)\rangle$ or one of its conjugates, subgroups isomorphic to $S_3$ (one element, in this case $2$, never permutes).

 Figure \ref{fig:algo-exp}(a) further demonstrates that harmonic representations tend to be more compact than standard models, with fewer uninterpretable components.
 In particular, harmonic models trained for in-context learning achieve 100\% explained variance using only the first two principal components.